Refusal to Take Breathalyzer Should you blow? Here are the laws in Wisconsin

-The penalties for refusing a breathalyzer in Wisconsin include driver's license revocation for 1 year and mandatory IID installation.
+The penalties for refusing a breathalyzer in Wisconsin include driver's license revocation for 1 year and a legally mandatory IID installation.
+These consequences can be worse than a first offense OWI: 6-9 months driver's license revocation and IID installation only over .15 BAC.
 Refusal can also be used as evidence against you as evidence that you were intoxicated.
+Take the breathalyzer.

 The below is intended for informational use only and does not constitute legal advice or an attorney relationship.
 If you are facing a criminal charge in Wisconsin please contact a defense lawyer for a free consultation.

 Wisconsin is an “implied consent” state.
 This means if you refuse chemical testing of your breath, blood, or urine, you can face additional consequences impacting your driving privileges.
 Although a chemical test refusal is not a criminal charge and does not carry the possibility of jail time or fines, it can nevertheless be a costly and burdensome ordeal.
 On a first offense OWI, the penalties for refusing to provide a sample to law enforcement can actually be more severe than the penalties for the OWI itself.
 The refusal penalties increase if you are facing a second OWI offense (or greater).

 The Grieve Law firm handles cases for first time and repeat OWI offenders with or without refusal in Milwaukee, Madison, Waukesha, and throughout Wisconsin.